jbesoto/spy-etf-rnn-stock-predictor/README.md

-# RNN-Based Stock Price Predictor for Coca-Cola (KO)
+# RNN-Based Stock Price Predictor for SPDR S&P 500 ETF

 ## Overview
 This repository hosts a Recurrent Neural Network (RNN) model designed to predict the stock price of the **SPDR S&P 500 ETF Trust** (`SPY`).
 The model leverages historical stock price data, dynamically fetched using the `yfinance` API, to learn and analyze patterns and trends in the SPY ETF's stock movements.